ibm-cloud-docs/vpc/fl-ordering.md

 * **--resource-group-name** is the name of the resource group.
 This option is mutually exclusive with **--resource-group-id**.
 * **--json** formats the output in JSON.

-## Creating a flow log collector by using the API
+## Creating a flow log collector with the API
 {: #fl-ordering-api}
 {: api}